The Construction of Space Shuttle Launch Complex 39-B

 The whole place.

-E-3 is where we get introduced to a couple of "Feeders" that supply electrical power to the whole top of the RSS (where you can find quite the collection of Heavy Hitters), and those feeders are named, creatively enough, "F-1" and "F-2" (which are two of the three inhabitants that live in our Cable Tray), and some of these electrical drawings have got some pretty obscure and arcane symbols on 'em, so here's 79K14110 sheet E-2, with the Cable ID Symbol (which looks for all the world like a little Pill, and after you've done enough of this electrical crap, you're gonna be needing to take some goddamned pills, preferrably the strong ones) highlighted, so as you can recognize it for what it is, when you see it again, in some of the other drawings we'll be looking at, as we wind along down The Electrical Pathway, through The Dark Forest.
+E-3 is where we get introduced to a couple of "Feeders" that supply electrical power to the whole top of the RSS (where you can find quite the collection of Heavy Hitters), and those feeders are named, creatively enough, "F-1" and "F-2" (which are two of the three inhabitants that live in our Cable Tray), and some of these electrical drawings have got some pretty obscure and arcane symbols on 'em, so here's 79K14110 sheet E-2, with the Cable ID Symbol (which looks for all the world like a little Pill, and after you've done enough of this electrical crap, you're gonna be needing to take some goddamned pills, preferably the strong ones) highlighted, so as you can recognize it for what it is, when you see it again, in some of the other drawings we'll be looking at, as we wind along down The Electrical Pathway, through The Dark Forest.

 From here, the electrical package kind of jumps forward, and we're going to go right ahead and jump forward with it, all the way to the RSS Power Substation which is located inside the Hoist Equipment Room, which is where our good friends F-1 and F-2 wind up going, and you get to see that on 79K14110 sheet E-5 (and we're skipping E-4 because it doesn't have anything useful to add to our Cable Tray Story).
 Which means that we now know what's up with the beginning and end of the cables in our Cable Tray, so it's fill-in work from here on.